lhr-solar/Telemetry/Raspberry Pi Telemetry Server/Readme.md

 * `GRANT ALL ON "test" to "admin"` - gives admin all rights
 * `CREATE USER grafana WITH PASSWORD 'pineapple'` - grafana needs an account too
 * `GRANT READ ON "test" TO "grafana"` - gives only reading access
+* `CREATE USER rpi3 WITH PASSWORD 'pineapple' WITH ALL PRIVILAGES` - make user for python client

 ### Grafana
 Install Grafana with these commands: